chinchiheather/wallaby-ng-jade2js-preprocessor/README.md

 #How does it work ?

-This preprocessor converts HTML files into JS strings and generates Angular modules.
-These modules, when loaded, puts these HTML files into the $templateCache and therefore Angular won't try to fetch them from the server.
+This preprocessor converts JADE files into JS strings and generates Angular modules.
+These modules, when loaded, puts these JADE files into the $templateCache and therefore Angular won't try to fetch them from the server.